Interventions, Where and How? Experimental Design for Causal Models at Scale

-In \emph{Bayesian Optimal Experimental Design}~\citep{lindley1956measure} framework, one seeks to find the experiment that maximises the \emph{expected information gain} about some parameter of interest.
-This is equivalent to performing the experiment which maximises the mutual information between the experimental outcome and the corresponding parameter of interest.
-In causal discovery, the parameters of interest are the DAGs and their conditional distributions and the experiment takes the form of a causal intervention.
+In the \emph{Bayesian Optimal Experimental Design} (BOED)~\citep{lindley1956measure} framework, one seeks the experiment that maximizes the \emph{expected information gain} about some parameter(s) of interest.
+In \emph{causal discovery}, an experiment takes the form of a causal intervention, and the parameters of interest are the Structural Causal Model (SCM) and its associated DAG.

-An intervention in a causal model refers to perturbation on the variable of interest (also called intervention target) as well as the value (or strength) of the corresponding intervention.
-Hence, the design space in the case of learning causal models is the set of all subsets of the intervention targets (variables) as well as the uncountable set of intervention values of the chosen targets.
-Existing work on BOECD focuses mostly on linear DAG models to select just the intervention target~\cite{agrawal2019abcd, cho2016reconstructing}.
-However, such an approach would be insufficient for realistic settings with nonlinear relationships and high-dimensional variables, like that of the DREAM benchmarks~\cite{sachs2005causal}.
-A holistic treatment of selecting the intervention value as well as the target in the general case of nonlinear models, which is crucial, has been missing.
-We present a technique for experimental design in this more general scenario.
-Moreover, certain settings call for deciding the experiments to conduct in a batch.
-The problem of selecting the batch of interventions is computationally expensive as it would require evaluating all possible combinations of interventions.
-One option is to greedily build up the intervention set often relying on submodularity properties~\cite{agrawal2019abcd,kirsch2019batchbald}.
-However, a greedy heuristic is computationally expensive if the values are also to be chosen simultaneously.
-Instead, we demonstrate how we can build up the interventional set in a \emph{one-shot} manner, thereby significantly increasing efficiency.
+An intervention in a causal model refers to the variable (or target) we manipulate and the value (or strength) at which we set the variable.
+Hence, the design space in the case of learning causal models is the set of all subsets of the intervention targets and the possibly countably infinite set of intervention values of the chosen targets.
+The intervention value encapsulates important semantics in many causal inference applications.
+For instance, in medical applications, an intervention can correspond to the administration of different drugs and the intervention value takes the form of a dosage level for each drug.
+Even though the appropriate choice of this value is crucial for identifying the underlying causal model, existing work on active causal discovery focuses exclusively on selecting the intervention target~\citep{agrawal2019abcd, cho2016reconstructing}.
+There, the intervention value is generally some arbitrary fixed value (like 0) which is suboptimal (see Fig.~\ref{fig:mi_x}a).
+Hence, a holistic treatment of selecting the intervention value and the target in the general case of nonlinear causal models has been missing.
+We present a Bayesian experimental design method (\texttt{CBED} - pronounced ``seabed'') to acquire optimal intervention targets and values by performing Bayesian optimization.